vikingdata/articles/databases/mysql/mysql_cluster.md

     * systemctl systemctl stop mysql@bootstrap.service
     * service mysql restart
 * OPTIONAL : make node 1 primary
+* NOTE: On node 1, in grastate.dat, safe to bootstrap should automatically be set to 1.

 * * *
 <a name=c></a>MySQL ClusterSet